MANAGEMENT DISCUSSION AND ANALYSIS

 We are hopeful that your Company will be able to tap the opportunities for all ourbusiness segments in the growing Indian economy.

-Sustained improvement in the economy and capital markets augur well for all our keybusinesses.
-We are confident of capturing the resulting opportunities through ouroperating model that is well diversified across capital markets activities having uniquestrengths in each of our business segments and most importantly, the ability to withstanddifficult market cycles.
-We continue to invest across all our key operations to createopportunities in varied market conditions.
+Given this none-too-rosy scenario for FY14, the mantra for this year will be improvingoperating efficiency.
+We are confident of capturing the resulting opportunities throughour operating model that is well diversified across capital markets activities havingunique strengths in each of our business segments and most importantly, the ability towithstand difficult market cycles.
+We continue to invest across all our key operations tocreate opportunities in varied market conditions.

 It is our intention to expand our portfolio of services, invest in people, enhance ourinfrastructure, create greater competence across our businesses and continuously upgradetechnology to emerge bigger and stronger every year.
 Our financial performance, will beinfluenced to some extent by market conditions which are not very positive at this givenpoint of time, but this in no way has diminished our appetite for progress and expansion.Therefore, it is always our endeavor to deliver operational growth while our financialresults may at times vary with market conditions.
-We believe that given the portfolio ofour services and the inherent strengths of our business model we will be relatively lessimpacted during market downturns, while we expect to do extremely well in favourablemarket conditions.
+With the long-term India growth storyintact and given the diversified model of KSL, we are confident of capturing our share ofgrowth and build Edelweiss as per the Vision that we have.

 For and on behalf of the Board of Directors